Principal vs. interest: What’s the difference?

 -

-Monthly payments for loans: Many loans are amortized, and the monthly payment stays the same if the loan has a fixed interest rate.
-A portion of each payment goes toward paying down the interest, and the remainder pays down the principal balance.
-As the principal balance decreases, less interest accrues and a larger portion of each payment goes toward the principal balance.
+Monthly payments for loans: Many fixed-rate loans are amortized, which means the loan is paid off over time in equal installments.
+A portion of each payment covers interest and the remainder pays down the principal balance.
+As the principal balance decreases, less interest accrues and a larger portion of each payment goes toward the principal.

-What you can do if your principal and interest payments feel too high
+What you can do if your principal and interest payments seem too high

 There are many strategies for managing debt.
 Some might help you save money.
-Others might decrease your payments today but wind up costing you more overall.
-It might help to consider which option, or options, will be best based on your goals and finances.
+Others might decrease your payments today but could cost you more overall.
+It might help to consider which option, or options, may be best based on your goals and finances.
+Here are a few to consider:

-But it’s important to pay attention to details to understand if short-term relief might end up costing more in the long run, depending how interest is handled.
+- Contact your lender.
+If you’re having trouble with debt, you could contact your lender to review your options.
+But because lenders can handle interest differently, it’s important to pay attention to the details in order to understand whether short-term relief might end up costing you more in the long run.